 - Complete and submit a NFCC application and application fee to the NFCC admissions office. - 2.
 Be at least 18 years of age. - 3.
 Have a high school diploma or GED. - 4.
-Complete and return all required components of the practical nursing application package to the Allied Health Student Advisor.
+Complete and return all required components of the Practical Nursing application package to the Allied Health Student Advisor.
 (Applications are available in the office of Allied Health) - 5.
-Complete the Test of Adult Basic Education (TABE) and achieve the required minimum scores (program exit requirement): Reading 11.0, Language 11.0, and combined Mathematics 11.0.
-A \$10 fee is required to be paid at the time of testing. - 6.
+Complete the Test of Adult Basic Education (TABE) within the first six (6) weeks of admission into the program and achieve the required minimum scores of Reading 11.0, Language 11.0, and combined Mathematics 11.0 prior to program completion.
+A \$10 fee is required to be paid at the time of testing.
+Exemptions from TABE exit requirements based on successful completion of college coursework or demonstrated readiness for public postsecondary education will be evaluated by the Office of Enrollment Services and the program advisor.
+Note: Students applying to limited access programs may be required to take skills assessments as part of program admissions criteria. - 6.
 Applicants may be interviewed by a selection committee after all application requirements have been met. - 7.
 Other key components for application to the program include a security background investigation and 10 panel drug screen.
-Both components are required for entry into clinical courses. - Prior to admission in the Allied Health Programs at NFCC, the student must have completed a FDLE, Level II security background investigation.
+Both components are required for entry into clinical courses. - Prior to admission in the Allied Health Programs at NFCC, the student must have completed an FDLE, Level II security background investigation.
 The Director of Allied Health programs will clear applicants with minor noncriminal offenses or no investigative findings.
 If an applicant's security background investigation reveals anything other than a minor noncriminal offense, the program Director shall convene an interdisciplinary admission review board to examine the student's application.
 The review board will make recommendations for admission on a case by case basis.
 Applicants who are not cleared for admission by the program Director or admission review board will be disqualified for entry into any of the Allied Health programs.
 The cost of the security background investigation is the responsibility of the student.
 (Reference: Pursuant to Section 456.0635 Florida Statutes)

 8. Mandatory attendance at an orientation session.
-Dates and times will be made available to all applicants.